vmware-tanzu/velero/site/content/docs/main/contributions/tencent-config.md

 Description of the parameters:

-- `--provider`: Declares the type of plug-in provided by "aws".
+- `--provider`: Declares the type of plugin provided by "aws".

-- `--plugins`: Use the AWS S3 compatible API plug-in "velero-plugin-for-aws".
+- `--plugins`: Use the AWS S3 compatible API plugin "velero-plugin-for-aws".

 - `--bucket`: The bucket name created at Tencent Cloud COS.